lewischenstudio/devops/The Practical BPMN 2.0 Master Class/02_the_shoe_shop/README.md

 ### Exercise

-Max is facing a new challenge.
+Max is facing a **new challenge**.
 He receives a shipment from the wholesaler and doesn’t know what to do next.
 His boss tells him:

 No worries Max.
 First you check whether the order and the invoice are correct.
 If not, you give the package back to the shipping clerk.
 If it’s correct you